salah-mohammed/GeneralKit/README.md

    }).execute()
 ```
 - For (Multipart if have data)
-second in Your request class for Example: in UserRequest
+second: in Your request class for Example: in UserRequest.swift
     ```swift
     override var multiPartObjects : [ValidationObject.MultiPartObject]{
         var items = [ValidationObject.MultiPartObject]();